Pamela Porter: Influences

 Pamela Porter has said that her first influence was the Bible.
 She was raised in a family of stalwart Presbyterians who were strict followers of their religion.
 She learned to read at the age of five as her father held his finger beneath the words in a hymn book.
 She has early memories of hearing the King James Bible read aloud; this gave her an introduction to literature and diverse vocabulary at a young age.

 Porter's second influence was Robert Frost.
 She has said that The Complete Poems of Robert Frost was the only book of literature in her house; her mother received it as a gift.
 No one had opened it until Porter pulled the book down from a high shelf and began to read it.

 Other influences on Porter include Li-Young Lee, Carolyn Forché, Lorna Crozier, and Patrick Lane.
 She leans towards "poets who make effortless music with language while still holding their humanity close."

 Cultural impact

 Porter's work has had a great impact on juvenile audiences.
 Young readers voted The Crazy Man across Canada as their favourite book of the year.
 Her books are distinguishable from other children books as their themes deal with real-life issues and are often based on serious subjects, and are written in verse rather than conventional prose.
 They involve difficult and challenging experiences that children have encountered or will encounter in their lives, and are stories that many children can relate to.
-A prime example is The Crazy Man, which deals with the abandonment of one parent or sometimes both, thus telling the story of how people heal from tragedy and what they do to arrive at the point of healing, and even of gratitude.

-However, as Porter is first and foremost a poet, her adult poetry is gaining a wider and more expansive readership.

-She has also been deeply involved with rescuing animals, including dogs, cats, horses, and a rabbit, and taking them in as her own.
-Porter claims her love for animals was always in her, but she began to adopt animals while living on a ranch in Montana.
+She has also been involved with rescuing animals, including dogs, cats, horses, and a rabbit, and taking them in as her own.
+Porter said her love for animals was always in her, and she began to adopt animals while living on a ranch in Montana.